ai-se/LAS-Phishing/reports/feb17.md

 - Most of these websites are from other sources but from the 2nd diagram, it is seen that there are about 3,000 websites which have been targeted on good sources. **This is bad**.

 ### The 9 important attributes are:
-Description of these attributes can be find out [at] (https://github.com/ai-se/LAS-Phishing/blob/master/dataset/Phishing%20Websites%20Features.docx).
-Code could be found [at] (https://github.com/ai-se/LAS-Phishing/blob/master/src/regex.py).
+Description of these attributes can be find out [at](https://github.com/ai-se/LAS-Phishing/blob/master/dataset/Phishing%20Websites%20Features.docx).
+Code could be found [at](https://github.com/ai-se/LAS-Phishing/blob/master/src/regex.py).

 <!--| Attributes | Implementation |
 | --- | :-: |